 You’ll want to put primer on your wall prior to painting samples on it.
 This helps reduce interference from the original wall color.
 You don’t need to prime the entire wall, a large section will do.
-This will eliminate any interference from the color your wall is already painted.
+This will eliminate any interference from the color your wall is already painted and make selecting pain much easier.
 For example, if your wall is a deep red color and you are want a light gray with blue undertones, the blue undertones will be exaggerated and the paint will look pale in comparison.
 With primer on first, your color will look truer to what it will look once your room is painted.

 - Paint the wall with primer first.
 Don’t paint the new wall color options directly onto the old color.